fabriq-cloud/fabriq/README.md

 $ akira workload template hello-service --from microsoft/nodejs-service-api
 ```

-This is just a convience function and we could have templated it from GitHub itself.
+Behind the scenes this is just a convienence function and we could have templated it from GitHub itself.

 ## Seed walkthrough